 We also link in with other areas of the Student Wellbeing Service and other teams in Student Services, who can offer practical advice and guidance on a number of issues including:

-Our Counsellors all abide by the Ethical Framework of the British Association for Counselling & Psychotherapy (BACP) and adhere to the BACP’s Ethical Framework, so you can be assured of a discretionary service that is respectful and attuned to your need.
+All of St Mary’s counsellors are fully qualified and registered with the British Association for Counselling & Psychotherapy (BACP) and adhere to the BACP’s Ethical Framework, so you can be assured of a professional, safe and non-judgemental environment that is attuned to your needs.

 Making an appointment

 The Counselling Service offers short-term counselling.
-After an initial assessment session you may be offered up to six sessions of counselling and/or signposted to a service that's appropriate to your needs.
+After an initial general assessment with a counsellor, you are usually offered up to six sessions of counselling and or signposted to a service that's appropriate to your needs.
 If counselling goes ahead, sessions are usually around 50 minutes long and will take place weekly, typically on the same day and time at an agreed time between you and your counsellor.
 We do ask for your availability in advance and we will try to accommodate you as best we can.

-We currently offer appointments between the hours of 9am and 5pm throughout the year, except during the Christmas holiday closure, bank holidays and weekends.
-A reduced service is offered over the summer.
+We currently offer appointments on weekdays between the hours of 9am and 5pm throughout the year, except during the Christmas holiday closure, bank holidays and weekends with a reduced service over summer and Easter.